 Accepts prerequisite coursework pass/fail grades?
 Yes.
 Pass/fail grades for prerequisite coursework impacted by COVID-19 restrictions will be accepted.

 Waives MCAT exam requirements for applicants for the 2022-2023 application cycle?
 No

 Accepts online lab coursework?
 Yes.
 Online lab coursework impacted by COVID-19 restrictions will be accepted;

 To empower our students with the essential personal and professional skills needed to be competent, confident, and compassionate osteopathic physicians who are dedicated to meeting healthcare challenges of the communities in which they serve.

-The Noorda College of Osteopathic Medicine (proposed) Doctor of Osteopathic Medicine program is uniquely designed to train outstanding future physicians.
-Situated at the base of the Wasatch Mountains, overlooking the East Bay Golf Course and Utah Lake, students will earn their degree while experiencing everything that Utah County has to offer.
-Just 45 minutes south of Salt Lake City, and 30 minutes from Sundance Mountain Resort, our innovative, state-of-the-art campus allows our students to be at the center of their own educational experience.
+The Noorda College of Osteopathic Medicine Doctor of Osteopathic Medicine program is uniquely designed to train outstanding future physicians.
+Situated at the base of the Wasatch Mountains, overlooking the Timpanogos Golf Club and Utah Lake, students will earn their degree while experiencing everything that Utah County has to offer.
+Just 45 minutes south of Salt Lake City and half an hour from Sundance Mountain Resort, our innovative, state-of-the-art campus allows our students to be at the center of their own educational experience.

 Year founded: 2019

 Type: Private, for-profit